- Global Stripe Settings

 Stripe Subscription for Recurring Payments #

 User registration Stripe also supports Recurring Payments.
 To charge users on a periodic basis, you can enable recurring payments on the registration form, and then the users will be charged periodically.
-To do so, in the form builder, click on Form Settings > Stripe Payment and then tick both options, Enable Stripe Payments, and Enable Stripe Recurring Payments.
+For this, follow the steps below.

-Again, the Payment Info of any user can be seen by the admin in the Users Section of WordPress by clicking on the particular username.
-And similarly, users can view their Payment Info after they log into the site and visit the Account Dashboard.
+The Payment Info of any user can be seen by the admin in the Users Section of WordPress by clicking on the particular username.
+Similarly, users can view their Payment Info after they log into the site and visit the Account Dashboard.
 The Payment Details Tab will contain the Payment info.

 In the case of recurring payments, users can cancel their subscription anytime by clicking on the cancel link present in their Payment Details Tab.

 You(admin) can choose one of the two actions for canceling the subscription.
 Go to Form Settings > Stripe and you will find the option to choose the Cancellation Action.

 - Cancel Subscription at the end of the billing cycle: Choosing this option will cancel the user’s subscription once the whole billing cycle is completed.